ottey1969/QuestionMasterSOFEIAAI/DEPLOYMENT.md

    - Verify citations come from country-specific government sources

 4. **Test IP Credit System**:
-   - Make 5 questions and verify credit deduction
+   - Make 5 questions from a different IP and verify credit deduction (5→4→3→2→1→0)
-   - On 6th question, should show WhatsApp contact with IP address
+   - On 6th question, should show WhatsApp contact (+31 628 073 996) with IP address
-   - Test admin panel at `/admin` with ADMIN_KEY
+   - Test admin panel at `/admin` with ADMIN_KEY: `0f5db72a966a8d5f7ebae96c6a1e2cc574c2bf926c62dc4526bd43df1c0f42eb`
-   - Verify admin can add credits to IP addresses
+   - Verify admin can add credits to specific IP addresses
+   - Confirm Ottmar's IP (112.198.165.82) has unlimited access

 ## Troubleshooting